-Within the first week of August, the secretariat of the Foundation will notify the outcome of the tests, via e-mail, at the address specified on the pre-enrolment form, both to admitted applicants and rejected applicants.
+Within September 10, the secretariat of the Foundation will notify the outcome of the tests, via e-mail, at the address specified on the pre-enrolment form, both to admitted applicants and rejected applicants.

 What is the housing contract mentioned in the call?